atantawi/4986-kep-sakkara/README.md

 ### Dependencies

+- Availability of cluster topology though an administrator, a topology controller, and/or a topology discovery tool.
-Solver such as the open source [chic-sched](https://github.com/ibm/chic-sched).
+- Solver such as the open source [chic-sched](https://github.com/ibm/chic-sched).

 ### Scalability